ev3dev/ev3dev.github.io/docs/tutorials/using-lego-dimensions-toy-pad.md

 * udev rule

-Several people reported a difference between PS3/PS4/Wii devices and Xbox so this tutorial most probaly will not work with the Xbox type.
+Several people reported a difference between PS3/PS4/Wii devices and Xbox so this tutorial most probably will not work with the Xbox type.

 You don't really need a Mindstorms EV3 as this tutorial can be used on almost any recent linux system (like my Ubuntu laptop or my Raspberry Pi).
 If using ev3dev,